fernandobarraza/pluralisticHomophily/README.md

    - Node Level: Metric \( h_v \) and centrality measures such as \( C_d \),  \( C_c \),  \( C_b \), \( C_e \) are calculated for individual nodes.

-4. **Correlation Analysis and Visualization:**
-   - The linear and monotonic relationships between centrality metrics and pluralistic homophily at both the network and the node levels are initially examined using the Spearman correlation index.
-Logistic regression models are then utilized to predict the categories of pluralistic homophily (assortative, non-assortative, disassortative) based on the centrality measures calculated for each node.

-Some general considerations:

-- You must set the defaults directories for datasets and experiments result.
-Set the name of the directories within each script depending of your preferences.
-- A dataset dictionary named 'network' inside the scripts defines the network(s) to be processed.
-Change on your preferences.
-- Set the variables flags at the top of the script to control if you want to save the results and plot images.

-Run Pipeline as following:
-1. Run hlc_run.py .
-This script calculates the overlapping communities for your network.
-If you have a ground-truth community file, this step is not necessary.
-2. Run calc_pluralistic_homophily_metrics.py .
-This scripts calculates pluralistic homophily for the network and local pluralistic homophily for each node within your network.
-4. Run calc_spearman.py if you want to calculate Spearman correlation betweeen pluralistic homophily and network-level metrics.
-5. Run calc_centrality_metrics.py to calculate centrality measures for the network.
+4. **Visualization:**

 All plot_*.py files can be executed any time after the pipeline is completed.
 No arguments are needed but you must rename the result files, using a prefix with the dataset key for each dataset.

+- Set the variables flags at the top of the script to control if you want to save the results and plot images.

 ##  Contributing